 Hongos con cilantro (mushrooms, onions and cilantro, topped with a dollop of salsa verde and queso fresco) or calabacitas (squash, tomato, bell peppers, corn and onions, topped with a chipotle sour cream and queso fresco).
 The chiles toreados taco is also excellent but very spicy.
 Skip the frijoles con queso and get a quesadilla instead.

 Jamaica or Armando Palmero (2/3 jamaica and 1/3 agua de limón) are your best choices because they’re consistently good.
-Yes, they have horchata, but I don’t love the one they serve.
-This may seem picky to some, but their horchata always has too much grit at the bottom of the cup.
+Yes, they have horchata, but I don’t love the one they serve because it always has too much grit at the bottom of the cup.
 In my opinion, you can skip the horchata latte (iced coffee with horchata) and spend your money on another taco instead.

-There are 5 Guisados locations across Los Angeles: Boyle Heights, Echo Park, DTLA, West Hollywood and Burbank.
+There are 5 Guisados locations across Los Angeles: Boyle Heights, Echo Park, DTLA, West Hollywood and Burbank.9